berty/www.berty.tech/bertytech/content/newsletter/news-67/index.md

 {{<tweet id="1444949969123823618">}}

 The Paris P2P (reborn edition) took place last week.
-It was the occasion to see the friend IRL again.
+It was the occasion to see friends IRL again.
 The program was simple: free for all and beer2beer.
-We took the opportunity to do a testing session of the Berty application and to shoot some nice images for the documentary.
+We took the opportunity to do a testing session of the Berty application and shoot some nice images for the documentary.
+We'll try to do it again next month!
 Thanks to those who came.
-We'll try to do it again next month!
-[Here you'll find the aftermovie](https://youtu.be/LThccQYrhS8) of the previous festival in 2020.

 ![](https://i.imgur.com/mdlpr1F.jpg)